Vishi13/goworking/README.md

 Delivery date: Wednesday, December 25, 2019

 * Editing inhabitants and businesses is working correctly;
-* Only relevant functions appear for End Users;
+* Only relevant functions appear for Ethiele (Community Manager);
-* UX changes specific to Ethiele:
+* UX changes specific to Ethiele (Community Manager):
   * When clicking on an empty chair, an add new button is displayed inhabitant with specific form for this purpose;